IntersectMBO/ouroboros-network/ouroboros-consensus/docs/utxo-hd.md

 in-memory ledger state the component recently acquired.
 Therefore, while this lock is held, the ChainDB will not flush the write buffer.

+To be clear: multiple readers and even the writer (which only ever extends the buffer) can hold the lock simultaneously, but while the flusher holds it no one else can.

 If the on-disk interface eventually supports ephemeral restore points in a sufficiently cheap and robust way, then we could use those instead of the lock to maintain the illusion of persistent coherence between an in-memory ledger